Survey fielded to 292,251 US physicians Medscape's Infectious Disease Physician Lifestyle Report 2012

 In a Medscape discussion

-, a primary care physician wrote, "We are all
+on overweight physicians, a primary care physician wrote, "We are all

 fallible.
 Physicians need to address this directly when communicating with